Vicinity Location:

 Once back on the main trail descend back through the thick forest.

 Coming back down to the stream it looks like it would be a challenge to cross it and stay dry in the winter time.
-There is a bold unused log across the creek just upstream that perhaps could be used.
-Yes creek is ever too deep.
+There is an old unused log across the creek just upstream that perhaps could be used if the creek is ever too deep.

 As you climb, the sounds of Snass Creek gurgling down the valley almost echo in the little canyon.